 Investing in an outdoor deck allows you countless benefits.
-The fresh air and sunshine boost levels of Vitamin D, a vital hormone protects you against a range of diseases.
+The fresh air and sunshine boost levels of Vitamin D, a vital hormone that protects you against a range of diseases.
 The outdoors also improves your mood by decreasing anxiety and increasing happiness.

 A deck is your oasis.
 It’s a perfect place for relaxation and a space that allows you to escape from your worldly troubles.
 It can be the best place to host parties, entertain guests, or simply enjoy some sun or cool breezes.

 This 12-foot deck is a perfect example.
 The unique octagonal shape sets it apart from conventional decks.
 It’s owner-built and costs about $1500 Canadian, excluding tax and maintenance.